crisp-dev/node-easyimage/README.md

 easyimg.thumbnail(<options>) - to create square thumbnails.
-easyimg.rescrop(<options>) - to resize and crop and image in one go, useful for creating customzied thumbnails. easyimg.rotate(<options>) - to rotate an image. easyimg.exec(<command>) - when you want to call a custom command to ImageMagick, you will need to take care of escaping special characters etc.
+easyimg.rescrop(<options>) - to resize and crop and image in one go, useful for creating customzied thumbnails. easyimg.rotate(<options>) - to rotate an image. easyimg.exec(<command>) - when you want to call a custom command to GraphicsMagick, you will need to take care of escaping special characters etc.
 ```
 **NOTE**: `easyimg.exec()` spawns a subshell.